By: John Devlin

-Improve your website first.
-Don’t scale up until your fully optimised,
+Improve your contractor’s website design first.
+Don’t scale up until you are fully optimised,

-A little money wasted at the start can soon become a hell of a lot further down the line.
+A little money wasted at the start can soon become a lot further down the line.

 Most contractors waste a fortune of PPC advertising to the point where they believe it doesn’t work.